 Third Regional Forum of Ministers for Social Development of the ECOWAS in Ghana

-It will allow, inter alia, to share with all participants the results of an important project developed by UNESCO in two countries of the region: Côte d’Ivoire and Senegal.
+It allowed, inter alia, to share with all participants the results of an important project developed by UNESCO in two countries of the region: Côte d’Ivoire and Senegal.
 In these countries, two studies carried out on the impact of global environmental change on the rights of migrants led to a series of policy recommendations which were endorsed by the participating decision-makers.

 In particular, the issue of environmentally driven societal vulnerability is relevant to the realization of the Social Policy Framework for Africa, adopted at the first session of the African Union Conference of Ministers in Charge of Social Development (2008).